p2panda/handbook/website/docs/02-organising-data/queries.md

   publicKey: String!

   """
-  document id the operation wants to mutate. leave empty when document was not created yet
+  id of the document that will be updated or deleted with the next entry. leave empty to receive arguments for creating a new document.
   """
   documentId: String
 ): EntryArgsResponse!